 - Access control — The NAC solution must include the ability to block, quarantine or grant partial (limited access) or full access to an endpoint.
 The solution must be flexible enough to enforce access control in a multivendor network infrastructure, and it must be able to enforce access in wired LAN, wireless LAN and remote access environments.
 Enforcement must be accomplished either via the network infrastructure (for example, 802.1X, virtual LANs, access control lists [ACLs]) or via the vendor's NAC solution (for example, dropping/filtering packets or ARP spoofing).
 Vendors that rely solely on agent-based endpoint self-enforcement do not qualify as NAC solutions.

 Additional criteria include:

 - NAC vendors must consistently target and show wins at enterprises with 5,000 endpoints and above to be included.
-This Magic Quadrant does not analyze solutions that target the small or midsize business market.
+This Magic Quadrant does not analyze solutions that only target the SMB market.

-Product/Service: An evaluation of the features and functions of the vendor's NAC solution.
-Because of the growing influence of the BYOD trend on NAC, this criterion heavily weights the ability to establish and enforce policies in heterogeneous endpoint environments (Windows, Mac OS X, Apple iOS and Android).
-Other BYOD-related NAC functions, such as integration with MDM solutions, profiling of endpoints and the ability to provide limited access for personally owned devices, have been heavily weighted.
+Product or Service: An evaluation of the features and functions of the vendor's NAC solution, including the ability to integrate with solutions that provide network visibility and event monitoring.
+Due to the influence of the BYOD trend on NAC, this criterion heavily weights the ability to establish and enforce policies in heterogeneous endpoint environments (Windows, Mac OS X, Apple iOS and Android).
+Other BYOD-related NAC functions, such as profiling of endpoints and guest networking services, have been be heavily weighted.

 Overall Viability: Viability includes an assessment of the vendor's overall financial health, the financial and practical success of the business unit, and the likelihood of the individual business unit to continue to invest in an NAC solution.